EvaLiiiiii/Student-Information-Data-Base/README.md

 a csv file with the the test IDs that each students took and their grades, The order of the input must follow the above instructions,

-For example,
+For example, if given the following command and input

-./STUDENT
+*./STUDENT
 students.csv
 courses.csv
 tests.csv
-marks.csv
+marks.csv *

-would give us
+we would get

-Student Id: 1, name: A
+`Student Id: 1, name: A
 Total Average:      72.03%

         Course: Biology, Teacher: Mr. D